dvessel/retroarch-shortcuts/README.md

 Process without fzf game selection.
-  --process-all       process all entries for a given playlist --process-existing  re-process existing shortcuts in the working path
+  --process-all       process all entries for a given playlist --process-existing  re-process existing shortcuts in the output path

 Last argument should point to the directory where the shortcut.app will be created.
 Defaults to the current working directory.